Live streaming is coming to a school near you soon.

 Don't forget students.
 They are not only an excellent resource for videographers, but some may even be video enthusiasts and ahead of the technology curve (i.e., experienced with video and audio recording.)

-Social media has made a live streamer out of everyone.
-Here are three of the most popular, free ways to live stream your school videos:
+Here are four of the most popular, free ways to live stream your school videos:

-- Facebook Live: Facebook’s newly added live streaming feature is perhaps one of the easiest and most direct ways to stream your school video.
+- Facebook Live: Facebook’s live streaming feature is perhaps one of the easiest and most direct ways to stream your school video.

 There are plenty of other services available for live streaming, but be aware that most come with attached fees.